RxJS-CN/RxJS-Ultimate-CN/error-handling.md

 The `delay()` operator is used within the `retryWhen()` to ensure that the retry happens a while later to in this case give the network a chance to recover.

+#### retryWhen with delay and no of times
+So far `retry()` operator has been used when we wanted to retry the sequence x times and `retryWhen()` has been used when we wanted to delay the time between attempts, but what if we want both.
+Can we do that?
+We can, but to be honest it will hurt your head a bit looking at the solution, or maybe it's just my head.
+The `retryWhen()` operator is the one involved and the code looks like this:

 ## Transform - nothing to see here folks
 This approach is when you get an error and you choose to remake it into a valid Observable.